-Blind Equalization:
+2. Adaptive Blind Equalization:

-It is not always possible to have an initial training phase, during which an equalizer at the receiver knows the input, to form an error to drive its LMS training algorithm.
+Going back to your work in Part B, It is not always possible to have an initial training phase, during which an equalizer at the receiver knows the input, to form an error to drive its LMS training algorithm.
 The transmitter may be continuously sending data through a channel, and it may be left to the receiver to figure out for itself how to equalize the channel, without the benefit of a known training input sequence.

-In the context of the simple scenario of part 3(a), the situation now is that the receiver knows only that the transmitted pulse amplitudes are two-level ± 1 values (more generally $\pm A$ amplitudes).
+In the context of the simple scenario of Part B, the situation now is that the receiver knows only that the transmitted pulse amplitudes are two-level $\pm 1$ values (more generally $\pm A$ amplitudes).
 It has to use only this general knowledge about the nature of the input to learn how to equalize the channel.
 It has no knowledge of an explicit transmitted sequence that it can use for training, and we say it is operating in the blind mode.